hzFishy/UnrealNotes/content/Unreal Engine/Miscs/About TSharedPtr and TSharedRef.md

 ## TSharedPtr
-If you call `.Reset()` this will call the destructor of the held object.
+If you call `.Reset()` this will call the destructor of the held object if no other references exists.